Triable either way

 1. Identify dangerous offenders

-Offences under s3ZC of the Road Traffic Act 1988 (causing death by disqualified driving) are specified offences for the purposes of the public protection provisions in the 2003 Act (as amended).
-The court must determine whether there is a significant risk of serious harm by the commission of a further specified offence.
+Offences under s3ZC of the Road Traffic Act 1988 (causing death by disqualified driving) are specified offences for the purposes of sections 266 and 279 (extended sentence for certain violent, sexual or terrorism offences) of the Sentencing Code.
+The court must determine having regard to the criteria contained in Chapter 6 of Part 10 of the Sentencing Code whether there is a significant risk of serious harm by the commission of a further specified offence.

 2. Identify the appropriate starting point